COSC3020/detecting-cycles-Dorian-Scholz/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+Analysis: The worst time complexity  is O(V+E) because the algorithm processes each node and edge at most once.